tongwu-msft/azure-rest-api-specs/readme-csi/add-and-stage-overwrites.md

 ### Issue: My list is not rendering correctly.

-Disclaimer: This could just be a bug in the way the overwrite feature is implemented, affecting markdown in general and the way it renders into HTML, and may go away at some point.

-For example, sometimes when you do an overwrite of an item (say, a description), you need to do more than just overwrite a few words or single line.
+For example, sometimes when you do an overwrite of an item (say, a description), you need to use the "*content" keyword to do more than just overwrite a few words or single line.
 Sometimes you want to do a whole block of Markdown text, with an unordered list, like this:

 ```
 description: *content